 - How much will the Esports scholarship be?

 - What colleges offer Esports scholarships?

 - What to expect during an Esport tryout?

 Additionally, NCSA indicates that the Esports industry is hitting $1.1 billion annually and has a fan base exceeding 454 million in 2019.

 “The National Association of Collegiate Esports (NACEsports) is a nonprofit membership association organized by and on behalf of our member institutions.
 Together, our members are developing the structure and tools needed to advance collegiate esports in the varsity space.
 We are collaborating to lay the groundwork in areas such as: Eligibility, Path to Graduation, and Competition & Scholarships.
 NACE is the only association of varsity esports programs at colleges and universities across the U.S.” https://nacesports.org/about/

 A student or parent can search for a particular video game, and find colleges seeking that gaming expertise.
 NACESPORTS states that there are over 170 member schools, over 5,000 student-athletes, and, surprisingly, $16 million in student aid!

 For example, on their website, a search for “Fortnite” shows a list of over two dozen colleges and universities seeking students with this gaming expertise.

-Surprisingly, some very elite and large colleges and universities in many states around the nation are offering eSports scholarships.
+Surprisingly, some very elite and large colleges and universities in many states around the nation are offering Esports scholarships.
 One of the biggest schools is the University of Utah.
-The University of California – Irvine – is the first public college to build a gaming arena, and Stephens College is the first women’s college to sponsor a Varsity eSports team and to offer video game scholarships for women.
+The University of California – Irvine – is the first public college to build a gaming arena.
+Additionally, Stephens College is the first women’s college to sponsor a Varsity Esports team and to offer video game scholarships for women.
 These are but a few examples of the abundance of colleges and universities offering varsity eSports teams and events.